 Awards and Honors

-- Alec D Bangham MD FRS Achievement Award, Liposome Research Days conference, Hsin-Chu, Taiwan.
-This is the highest honor in liposome research.
-2004
+- Alec D Bangham MD FRS Achievement Award, Liposome Research Days conference, Hsin-Chu, Taiwan, 2004